 As befits a musical written by Cole Porter, there are some sparkling, witty songs in Kiss Me, Kate – including “Too Darn Hot” and “So in Love.”
 The song “I Hate Men” always gets a big audience response when this film shows at the Castro Theatre, as it has done a number of times.
 My favorite song, though, is “Brush Up Your Shakespeare” – which is sung by a couple of lovable gangsters… Here it is being done by Tony Randall and Jack Klugman, stars of the TV version of The Odd Couple.

-I’ve written about Bye Bye Birdie (1963) previously, albeit briefly – a hoot of a movie starring Ann-Margaret and Dick Van Dyke – a loosely comic retelling of Elvis fandom around his joining the Army.
+I’ve written about Bye Bye Birdie (1963) previously, albeit briefly – a hoot of a movie starring Ann-Margaret and Dick Van Dyke – a comedic loose retelling of Elvis fandom’s response to him joining the Army.

 Monday evening features a TCM Spotlight on “Critics Picks” which includes two must-see movies: Touch Of Evil (1958), a terrific Orson Welles movie starring Charlton Heston with a cameo by Marlene Dietrich that I think is her last screen appearance, and I Am A Fugitive From A Chain Gang (1932), a grim “pre-Code” classic that is important to both the gangster and film noir genres.